actioncrew/actionstack/docs/articles/TRACKER.md

 Together, they give you a full observability story:

-Perfmon tells you *Action X took 75ms and triggered 12 selectors”*.
+Perfmon tells you *Action X took 75ms and triggered 12 selectors*.

-Tracker tells you “*These 12 streams have now all completed*.
+Tracker tells you *These 12 streams have now all completed*.

 ## 🧵 Final Thoughts